College | October 3, 2022 | Prima Bhakyapaibul

 Cost of Attendance (COA)

 The first thing you’ll see listed is the total cost of attendance.
-Depending on the school, you will either see the COA for the semester or for the year.
+Depending on the school, you will either see the COA for the semester or for the entire academic year.
 The amount listed is an estimate of tuition and fees, room and board, transportation, and supplies, such as books and laptops.

 Grants